loicrouillermonay/BSA2021_Google/README.md

     [  0,   0,   0,   0,   3, 129]
 ```

 This model is the one we deployed and the one we will do the final training with.
-The model is considered finalized, meaning it is ready to be trained on the full dataset (including previous test sets).

 ### Deployment